Christian Thierfelder is a Principal Cropping Systems Agronomist working with CIMMYT’s Sustainable Intensification program.

-Since 2009, Christian Thierfelder has led CIMMYT’s conservation agriculture (CA) systems research in Southern Africa with the aim to adapt CA systems to the needs and environments of smallholder farmers.
-He currently focuses on fine-tuning CA systems to different agro-ecologies and researching farmers’ adoption of new technologies, green manure cover crops and grain legumes integration into maize-based farming systems, climate-smart agriculture, GxExM and agro-ecological management of the Fall armyworm.
+Since 2009, Thierfelder has led CIMMYT’s conservation agriculture systems research in Southern Africa with the aim to adapt conservation agriculture systems to the needs and environments of smallholder farmers.
+He currently focuses on fine-tuning conservation agriculture systems to different agro-ecologies and researching farmers’ adoption of new technologies, green manure cover crops and grain legumes integration into maize-based farming systems, climate-smart agriculture, GxExM and agro-ecological management of the fall armyworm.

 His research mainly covers Malawi, Zambia and Zimbabwe, and to a lesser extent Namibia.
 Thierfelder works with a wide range of national and international partners from research and extension in all target countries.
 Capacity building is a central part of his work, which includes farmers, extension officers and national researchers but also university students from all degree levels.